 (2) The Supplier may claim compensation for support services which are not included in the description of the services and which are not attributable to failures on the part of the Supplier.

 (1) The Client shall immediately confirm oral instructions (at the minimum in text form).

-(2) The Supplier shall inform the Client immediately if he considers that an instruction violates Data Protection Regulations.
+(3) The Supplier shall inform the Client immediately if he considers that an instruction violates Data Protection Regulations.
 The Supplier is entitled to suspend the implementation of the specific instruction until it is confirmed or changed by the Client.